jcordova96/hcl-docs/Selenium-IDE-README.md

 - Always add comments between groups of commands to make your Test Case readable.
 Right-click on the "Table" pane -> Insert New Comment.

 ### Selenium IDE Documentation
-- The Selenium IDE official website has very nice documentation and it's highly recommended to read through this to get a good understanding of using Selenium IDE to it's full potential: http://www.seleniumhq.org/docs/02_selenium_ide.jsp
+- The Selenium official website has very nice documentation and it's highly recommended to read through this to get a good understanding of using Selenium IDE to it's full potential: http://www.seleniumhq.org/docs/02_selenium_ide.jsp